zhaocai/alfred2-keylue-workflow/README.md

 2. You can `git clone` or `fork` this repository and use `rake install` and `rake uninstall` to install.
 Check `rake -T` for available tasks.
 This method create a symlink to the alfred workflow directory: "~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows".
 This method is suitable for **developers**.

+## FAQs

+1. Keyboard Maestro contextual hot keys for current application

+Keyboard Maestro contextual hot keys cannot be retrieved from Alfred window because Alfred takes over the focus of current application.
+A workaround is to temporarily activate the current application, retrieve the contextual hot keys and reactivate Alfred.

 ## Reference